Pelvic Floor Physiotherapy in Spain

 Would you like to make an appointment or receive more information?

-You do not necessarily need a referral for pelvic physiotherapy, you can simply contact us and make an appointment.
+You do not necessarily need a referral for pelvic floor physiotherapy, you can simply contact us and make an appointment.
 In most cases, however, you will have had previous contact with a general practitioner before.
-The first treatment will always contain an extended intake and examination after which the therapist will suggest a treatment plan.
+An initial appointment will always consist of an extended intake, followed by an examination and treatment.